sourcelabs-nl/kotlin/README.md

 # Topics covered

 This is still very much a work-in-progress, but for the time being please have a look at the topics covered in this codebase.
+The list is below and should be fairly complete.

-If there are any mistakes, misconceptions or missing examples, feel free to let me know.
+If you feel there are any mistakes, misconceptions, missing or unclear examples, feel free to let me know.

 ## Constructors
 - Named parameters ```SomeType(val name: String) -> val type = SomeType(name = "Name")```